 The rational is that as the inner diameter of the continuous line (tube 1 – union – tube 2) is not expanded, and therefore doesn’t affect the flow, the hole is counted as part of the flow line.
 Dead volume, that causes your chromatography peaks to broaden, is a larger volume in which the laminar flow is disturbed.
 An extreme example of this is the UV-detector cells that used to be placed in-line with a Mass Spectrometer.
 Having said that also poorly made fittings cause dead volume and they are the main cause for dead volume in a nanoLC system, so be careful when making your own.

 Liquid Junction Mount

 MS Wil developed a solution to mount your VICI union to your Thermo Nanospray Flex Ion Source multipurpose adapter.
-This includes the following three liquid junction mounts:
+This includes the following four liquid junction mounts:

 Request your quote for one of our liquid junction mounts in our online catalog.